The information in this article applies to Source & Summit print product customers.

 Italics | Italicized words in the text show where the melody moves away from the starting pitch. |

-Asterisk * | The asterisk marks the bar line separating the first and second parts of the Antiphon Tone.
+Asterisk * | The asterisk marks the bar line separating the first and second parts of the antiphon tone.
 When you see the asterisk, take a pause. |

 Flex ✝ | The flex marks a shorter pause within a long phrase.
 When you see the flex ✝, take a pause (but not as long as with the asterisk *). |

-Slash / | The slash shows where to restart the Antiphon tone. |
+Slash / | The slash shows where to restart the antiphon tone. |

 The benefits of using pointed text